TheCalculatorsHub

 Accuracy and Limitations

-Newton's second law mode assumes constant mass and that the net force is the total unbalanced force acting on the object.
-In systems with changing mass (rockets, conveyor belts, chains), the correct equation is F = d(mv)/dt rather than F = ma, and results from the F = ma mode will overestimate acceleration if mass is decreasing.
-For spacecraft mass-flow problems, the rocket equation (Tsiolkovsky) is the correct framework.
+The kinematic mode computes average acceleration over the time interval; for uniformly accelerating motion this equals instantaneous acceleration everywhere.
+For non-uniform acceleration, such as a rocket burning fuel, the result is the mean over the interval, not the instantaneous peak.
+The SI unit for acceleration is m/s squared, and the g-force conversion uses g = 9.80665 m/s squared.
+Newton's second law mode assumes constant mass; in systems with changing mass (rockets, conveyor belts), the correct equation is F = d(mv)/dt rather than F = ma, and the F=ma mode will overestimate acceleration if mass is decreasing.
+For spacecraft mass-flow problems, the Tsiolkovsky rocket equation is the correct framework.

 Frequently Asked Questions